Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02j_SAPAccountMapping.md

 Row number.
 This number is assigned automatically by the system.

 - *Actindo account*
 Enter the Actindo account.
-Click the table cell to activate the entry field.
-This field is required.
+Click the table cell to activate the input field.
+This field is mandatory.

 - *SAP account*
 Enter the SAP account.
-Click the table cell to activate the entry field.
-This field is required.
+Click the table cell to activate the input field.
+This field is mandatory.

 - *SAP PK credit*
 Enter the SAP posting key for credit account types if necessary.
-Click the table cell to activate the entry field.
+Click the table cell to activate the input field.

 - *SAP PK debit*
 Enter the SAP posting key for debit account types if necessary.
-Click the table cell to activate the entry field.
+Click the table cell to activate the input field.

 - *SAP cost center*
 Enter the SAP cost center if necessary.
-Click the table cell to activate the entry field.
+Click the table cell to activate the input field.

 - *SAP business area*
 Enter the SAP business area if necessary.
-Click the table cell to activate the entry field.
+Click the table cell to activate the input field.

-[comment]: <> (BS Soll/Haben = Basic Set oder Büchungsschlüssel, EN = Posting key?)
+[comment]: <> (BS Soll/Haben = Basic Set oder Büchungsschlüssel, EN = Posting key?
+RS FH!)

 - [ADD]